 |Category of Personal Information Collected||Personal Information Collected||Categories of service providers to whom Personal Information was disclosed|

 |A. Nonpublic communications||Email conversations, marketing and sales calls recordings||N/A|

-We may share or transfer Personal Information to third parties as assets that are part of a merger, acquisition, bankruptcy or other transaction in which the third party assumes control of all or part of the Company.
-Such transfer will be handled according to the requirement of Applicable Law, and shall not be regarded as a sale of Personal Information under Applicable Law.
+We may transfer Personal Information to third parties as assets that are part of a merger, acquisition, bankruptcy or other transaction in which the third party assumes control of all or part of the Company.
+Such transfer will be handled according to the requirement of the U.S Applicable Law and shall not be regarded as a sale of Personal Information under U.S Applicable Law.

 Sources of Personal Information

 In the 12 preceding months, we have collected the above-mentioned categories of Personal Information from the following categories of sources:

 Our purposes for collecting Personal Information can be found above, under the section “How we use the information we collect”.